Language selection

 43. The importer's request must be made no later than 45 days from the date of the final report.
 Requests received after 45 days will not be considered and will be immediately denied.

-44. At the time of any request for an extension, an importer must be able to demonstrate that it has begun the process of making corrections.
+44. When submitting a request for an extension, an importer must be able to demonstrate that it has begun the process of making corrections.
 Such requests for extensions must also be accompanied by a fulsome explanation of why the 90-day period cannot be met.

 45. Factors that the CBSA may take into account when considering a request for an extension include, but are not limited to:

-46. Following receipt and review of an application for an extension, the CBSA will notify the importer of its decision in writing, and provide a schedule for filing the remaining self-corrections.
-If the extension is granted, the period for making corrections will be extended to a maximum of 30 days.
+46. Following receipt and review of an application for an extension, the CBSA will notify the importer of its decision in writing, and provide a schedule for filing the remaining corrections.
+If the extension is granted, the period for making corrections will be extended for a maximum of 30 days.

 47. Even if an extension is granted, the importer will be required to submit corrections for the first year of the reassessment period by the 90th day of the filing period.